What happens in the head?

 All the information that we have gathered in the course of our lives can be found in nerve cell networks.
 This means that everything that has helped us in our lives until today in our survival or has endangered in our lives, in the brain has a nerve cell network.

-As soon as information about a recurrence of this stored situation is reported to the nerve cells via our sensory organs such as eyes, ears, nose or skin sensor, the nerve cells instruct the body with an emotional reaction.
+As soon as our sensory organs, such as the eyes, ears, nose or skin sensor, report information about the recurrence of this stored situation to the nerve cells, the nerve cells engage the body with an emotional reaction.

 How stress develops